 Speech-Language Pathologist since 1971

 I am the primary author of the text Counseling Skills for Speech-Language Pathologists and Audiologists (1st ed.
-2004, 2nd edition 2012, Delmar Cengage Learning) which is used in universities throughout the U.S. as well as universities in Australia, Great Britain, Canada, and New Zealand (possibly elsewhere).
+2004, 2nd ed.
+2011, Delmar Cengage Learning), which has been used in universities throughout the U.S., as well as universities in Australia, Great Britain, Canada, and New Zealand (possibly elsewhere).
 The Counseling Skills text is considered the most comprehensive and authoritative (over 750 references) text available on the subject of counseling in speech-language pathology.
 My coauthor (Lydia V. Flasher, Ph.D.) is a clinical psychologist with years of teaching, training, and clinical experience and she helped provide depth and breadth to the text that is not available in other texts on this subject.

 Assessment materials include the Ross Information Processing Assessment-Geriatric (RIPA-G) (1st ed.
 1996, 2nd ed.
 2012).
 The RIPA-G assesses the cognitive-linguistic functioning of elderly individuals and is particularly helpful for assessing memory, orientation, and problem solving.